tgangte/tgangte.github.io/_pages/about.md

 permalink: /about/
 ---

-Yet another tech blog, this one focuses on SRE, Devops and Security
+Yet another tech blog, this one focuses broadly on Site Reliability Engineering, DevOps and Security.